 Tuesday evening dance-related social events- please see below for planned programme on Zoom (and COVID -19 advice for attendance when we can meet again)

-2021 on Zoom until further notice.
+Social events in 2021 will be on Zoom until further notice.
 Members will be sent a link.
-Non-members may contact the secretary to request link if numbers permit.
+Non-members are welcome and may contact the secretary to request link

 A Burns Celebration with songs and poetry performed by club members.
 Click on link below for programme.

 Changing Tunes – a talk by the CEO of our charity this year. https://www.changingtunes.org.uk/Event/changingtunesevents

 More music from Andy and Fred

 Further programme will depend on Covid-19